sclu1034/Dota2Stats/README.md

 He originally created this skin.
 He didn't update in over two years, so I took over and will now maintain a fixed and more up to date version here until he comes back.

 ##About the skin
-This a skin for Rainmeter that displays your Dota 2 statistics.
+This is a skin for Rainmeter that displays your Dota 2 statistics.
-This skin uses the data obtained through Dota2Stats at https://dotabuff.com/.
+This skin uses data obtained from https://www.dotabuff.com/.

 ##### Compact core module
 ![Compact core skin](Screenshots/Compact.png)